rafaolidev/medicenter/README.md

 https://rafaolidev.github.io/medicenter/medicentermockup/index.html

 # Copyright
-# I dont Own the template i had used it for study purpose the owners are the QuanticaLabs.
+# I dont Own the template i have used it for study purpose the owners are the QuanticaLabs.